epicweb-dev/epicshop/docs/other.md

 # Other stuff

-## `EPICSHOP_DISABLE_WATCHER`
+## `EPICSHOP_ENABLE_WATCHER`

-By default, epicshop sets up file watchers for everything.
-In some situations this maybe an issue due to the number files.
-This is disabled in the deployed version, but you can also disable it locally by setting the `EPICSHOP_DISABLE_WATCHER` environment variable to "true".
+You shouldn't really need to do this normally.
+When you start up the app, epicshop sets up file watchers for everything in local development (not when deployed).
+If you're just using utilities, you probably don't want that watcher.
+However, if you do you can set `EPICSHOP_ENABLE_WATCHER` to "true" to enable it.

 ## Set to playground